mguideng/mguideng.github.io/_posts/2018-08-01-rvesting-glassdoor.md

 **Cons** - downsides of the workplace
 **Helpful** - number marked as being helpful, if any

-&nbsp;
-&nbsp;

 <center>

 ![](https://raw.githubusercontent.com/mguideng/rvest-scrape-glassdoor/master/images/gd-tesla.PNG)

 </center>

-&nbsp;
-&nbsp;

-With a few lines of code to from the `rvest` package, we can get these text data into a table:
+With a few lines of code from the `rvest` package, we can get these text data into a table:

 ```r